 It is your key to HCC.
 You use it to participate in classes, take myMathTest, receiving school communication and pay for parking online!

 - Assess your Starting Point

-Placement testing is one way Highline assesses your current reading, writing and math ability.
+The placement process helps you choose courses that best match your skills, abilities and previous experience.
+High school transcripts can be used for placement as can placement tests you took at another college.
+Placement testing is another way to assess your current reading, writing and math ability.
+There is no way to fail; however, we strongly encourage you to prepare.
+Save money and time by refreshing your academic skills, so that you don't take a course with material you've already learned.
 Take the COMPASS and/or MyMathTest at the Placement & Testing Center (Bldg 25, 6th Floor).
 Pay for your test at the Cashier and bring your receipt and a photo ID.
 No appointment is necessary and you do not have to take all subjects in one sitting.
-Prepare before you take any placement test.
-You can also get placement into courses through other methods.
+Learn about all your options for placement at Highline.

 - Get Oriented

 - All new students who have not previously attended a college are required to participate in orientation.
 For details visit Educational Planning.
 Running Start and High School Completion students meet this requirement with High School Programs.

 - Interested in a campus tour?
 Contact email@example.com.

 - Decide on a Program of Study

 What career choices are good for you?
 What are you interested in studying?
 EPAC Advisors are available on a drop-in basis or by e-advising to support you with educational planning and course selection.
 Bring college transcripts if applicable.
 If you have previous college coursework that is related to your program of study, submit official transcripts to Registration for evaluation.